Mange/dotfiles/README.md

 ```

-### `dotfiles`
+### `dotfiles-cli`

-This CLI utility is written in Rust and can be called to manage the dotfiles in
+`dotfiles` is a CLI utility that is written in Rust and can be called to manage
-this repo, like installing them, etc.
+the dotfiles in this repo; installing files, etc.

 It will be extended in the future to deal with even more parts of this repo.